balena-io-hardware/fin-coprocessorFirmata-sw/README.md

 With the dependencies installed, run:

-1. `make setup` to generate the build directory
+1. `make setup` to init balena-sdk and generate build directory
-2. `make balena` to execute the build
+2. `make bgm1b` to execute the balenaFin build

 If using a JLink programmer to externally flash:

-3. `make flash` to flash to a device
+3. `cd builds/bgm1b && make flash` to flash to a device

 ### Firmata Protocol v2.5.8